 SBR Student Conference Travel Award

-The Student Conference Travel Award is intended to assist undergraduate or graduate students to travel to a national or international conference to present a paper on some aspect of bead research.
+The Student Conference Travel Award is intended to assist undergraduate or graduate students to travel to a national or international conference to present a paper on a topic concerned with research on archaeological or ethnographic beads or beadwork.
 The award is for $750 and the applicant must be enrolled in a BA, MA, or PhD degree-granting program anywhere in the world.
 Papers written during a student’s last term will also be considered provided the paper is presented at a conference within one year of graduation and that the person does not have an academic position.
 Applicants also need to be a current member of the Society of Bead Researchers. (https://beadresearch.org/membership)

 To apply for the award, you must submit the following: